redbadger/awesome-badger/stuartharris/build-scripts/README.md

 1. a powerful scripting language that everyone knows (i.e. not an esoteric [DSL][dsl]), but one that makes it easy to orchestrate shell commands
 2. for local development, the ability to describe inputs and detect if they have changed since I last built
-3. for CI pipelines, a way to track changed dependencies in a monorepo, and create a build schedule
+3. for CI pipelines, a way to track newly changed dependencies in a monorepo, and create a build schedule

 That's really it.

 The [UNIX philosophy][unix_philosophy] is all about small, sharp tools that do one thing and do it well.
 So, instead of trying to find a single tool that does all three of those things, why not choose 3 tools and combine them in a flexible way to achieve the overall goal?

 Reluctant as I am to suggest it, the answer to the first need is probably JavaScript.
 It's by far the most widely known scripting language.
+Arguably, you shouldn't use a Turing-complete language for this job, instead preferring a declarative, rules-based, DSL.
+But I think JavaScript's universality is too important to ignore, and it's really useful to be able to easily manipulate configuration data when building software.
 But what about it being easy to orchestrate shell commands?
-This is where [`zx`][zx] comes into play.
-It's really cool, making it incredibly easy to orchestrate shell commands from within JavaScript.
+This is where [`zx`][zx] comes into play, making it incredibly easy to orchestrate shell commands from within JavaScript.
 We'll dig into it shortly, but in a nutshell, I've been blown away by how simple, yet powerful, it is for this job.

 Secondly, if I'm rebuilding over and over again on my laptop, I need a tool to describe my inputs and detect if they have changed.
 This is really quite simple.
 Everyone uses git now (thankfully) and so describing inputs should be as simple as "every file, under these directories, that is tracked by git".
 Detecting changes is as simple as "compute a hash of all these inputs, which I can compare with the hash from the last successful build".
-Fortunately, there is a tool that does precisely that (and it's written in Rust) — [`dirsh`][dirsh].
-It's fast, and couldn't really be any simpler.
+Fortunately, there is a tool that does precisely that — it's called [`dirsh`][dirsh] — and it's written in Rust!
+(Have you worked out that I love Rust, yet?).
+Anyway, ignoring its unfortunate name, `dirsh` is fast and simple.
 We'll look at how to use this shortly.

 Finally, we need a way for my CI pipeline to know what it has to build and in which order.
 It's becoming more and more popular to use a [monorepo][monorepo], and I highly recommend doing so as a way to make it easier to build reliable software.
 In a monorepo, most of your immediate dependencies are in the same repository.
 You can commit changes, atomically, across your whole codebase.
 Versioning problems evaporate.
 Stability and reliability become much easier to achieve.
 If you have a monorepo, and you probably should, [monobuild][monobuild], written by my esteemed colleague, [Viktor Charypar][viktor], is is an incredibly useful tool that allows you to graph your dependencies and schedule builds based on what has changed in the current branch (it's also being [rewritten in rust][monobuild-rs], so will become even better).
-Monobuild is incredibly useful in a CI pipeline to ensure that everything that has changed (either directly, or because a dependency has changed) is rebuilt.
-This now gives us everything we need to build simple and efficient pipelines.
+Monobuild can help us create efficient build schedules and simple pipelines — we'll look at how to do that below.

 ## Using `zx`